Pumpkin Cookies With Cream Cheese Frosting

 pumpkin cookies with cream cheese frosting on a baking sheet

 The second version is a pumpkin chocolate chip cookie made with extra-dark chocolate chips.
-You know I love me some semi sweet chocolate chips, but there’s just something magical about DARK chocolate with pumpkin.
-Mmmmm.
 My family loved both of these two cookie recipes.
 It was honestly hard to decide which one was the clear favorite.

 A baking sheet of pumpkin cookies frosted with cream cheese frosting.